-Winter in Burma (Myanmar)
+Winter in Myanmar

-To escape the cold, gray weather at home in December then look no further than Burma.
+To escape the cold, gray weather at home in December then look no further than Myanmar.
 The quiet season means the pick of some top hotels, the temperature is pleasantly balmy, but best of all you'll get to experience one of Southeast Asia's cultural jewels.

-Reasons to visit Burma in December
+Reasons to visit Myanmar in December

-Not only is December one of the driest times to visit Burma it is also a little cooler at this time of year making the heat slightly more bearable and there is often a pleasant breeze in the air.
+Not only is December one of the driest times to visit Myanmar it is also a little cooler at this time of year making the heat slightly more bearable and there is often a pleasant breeze in the air.

 Great availability at our favorite hotels

-Burma is notorious for availability issues especially from late October to March.
+Myanmar is notorious for availability issues especially from late October to March.
 However the first two to three weeks of December are a lot quieter meaning you have a much better choice of hotels and have access to the very best guides.

 Five ideas to build into your trip

 1. Stay in the former hill station of Kalaw